Get your copy of the O’Reilly Cassandra eBook: The Definitive Guide - Download FREE Today

 Moving your data

-After doing the hard work to design Cassandra tables and write code to write and read from those tables, the time will come to deploy your updated application to production.
+After doing the hard work of designing Cassandra tables and writing the code to write and read from those tables, the time will come to deploy your updated application to production.
 In most cases you’ll have data to move from your legacy database.
-Tools such as the DataStax Bulk Loader are great for performing one-time data migrations, one of several cases described in Brian Hess’s blog series.
+The DataStax Bulk Loader and other similar tools are great for performing one-time data migrations, one of several cases described in Brian Hess’s blog series.